tortvana123/Procedually-Generated-Text-Based-Adventure-Engine/README.md

-# "Procedually Generated" Cell-based Text Adventure Engine V0.01
-A game engine for a text-based adventure game, which uses cells.
-It uses a very simple multi-platform GUI library, to make the games accessible to more people.
-Made with the intention of it being as simple to use as possible.

-## Required modules:
-* ruamel.yaml for readable game data files
-* appJar as the simple GUI library

-## To-Do:
-* Start rewrite of the engine.

-## Done:
-* Rewrote the readme.

-## Engine step-by-step
-* Start Screen
-* Load game data
-* Character creation
-* Room generation
-* Show room
-* Actions

-# OLD README
 # "Procedually Generated" Text Based Adventure Engine
 A GUI game engine for a procedually generatated text adventure, which is intended to take place in a "dungeon" type enviroment.